-- Reflecting the level of grain grown here, it is not surprising to find that a quarter of poultry – that’s chickens and turkeys, are reared here.
-Why? – because poultry feed on the grain.
-This area is also home to over 1 million pigs
+- Reflecting the level of grain grown here, it is not surprising to find that a quarter of poultry – that’s chickens and turkeys – are reared here.
+Why?
+Because poultry feed on the grain!

-- An area of great contrast – there is dairy farming in Cheshire, arable and horticulture in Southwest Lancashire, and beef and sheep farming in upland areas of North Lancashire and Cumbria
+- There’s lots growing in the North West!
+There is dairy farming in Cheshire, arable and horticulture in Southwest Lancashire, and beef and sheep farming in upland areas of North Lancashire and Cumbria.

-- Main farming activity – over 60% of farming in the North West is cattle, sheep and dairy
+- Over 60% of farming in the North West is cattle, sheep and dairy.

-- Main farming activity – chicken, beef, pork and lamb are all produced extensively in the North East, with egg and dairy producers not far behind
+- Chicken, beef, pork, and lamb are all produced extensively in the North East, with egg and dairy producers not far behind.

 - Over 60% of the area is hilly, making the role of hill farmers crucial.
 In fact, over 4.5 million sheep and 176,000 cattle live on such farms!